mzivic7/endcord/README.md

 Following features have significant risk of triggering discords spam filter, and may cause account to be limited or even banned:
 Sending friend request, opening new DM, creating new thread, scriptable command macros, anything payment related.

-Therefore they will NOT be implemented in endcord.
+Therefore, they will NOT be implemented in endcord.